appman-agm/appman-my-playlist-2020/README.md

 # AppMan My Playlist 2020

-I am a customer who want you to build an application about creating playlist (like spotify) with the following requirements:
+I am a customer who want you to build a web application (both `frontend` and `backend`) about creating playlist (like spotify) with the following requirements:

 | User Story | Acceptance Criteria |
 |:---|:---|